unilaiva/unilaiva-songbook/README.md

 Project structure and guidelines
 --------------------------------

-Project's main file is `wisdom-songbook.tex`.
+Project's main file is `mielikinetiikka-songbook.tex`.
 It includes all the other files in the project and contains configuration.

-Long `\renewcommand`s ought to be put into `wisdom-songbook-extra.tex` to maintain readability of the main file.
+Long `\renewcommand`s ought to be put into `mielikinetiikka-songbook-extra.tex` to maintain readability of the main file.

 Song data and other *content* will be in various files inside `content` subdirectory and will be inputed into the main file.
 Images are put into